clark-t/vim-supern/README.md

 ### Search Cursor Hovered Word

-when in Normal mode, just make cursor hover the word you want to search, then press n/N to search next or prev.
+when in Normal mode, just make cursor hover the word you want to search, then press <Leader>n/N to search next or prev.

 ### Search Selected Word

-In visual mode, you can select anything you want to search and then press n/N to search next or prev.
+In visual mode, you can select anything you want to search and then press <Leader>n/N to search next or prev.

-### Clear Search Word

-Press <Leader>n or <Leader>N to clear current search word and cancel keyword highlighting.

 Pretty easy, huh?
 That's it.